 If we can transform the workplace into a safe zone where people can acknowledge and discuss these things in a constructive way, knowing they won’t get fired or thrown off certain projects for talking about it, it helps the employees get weights off their chests, builds a sense of oneness and camaraderie, and helps the firm move forward.

-Introducing and standing by new policy
+Introducing and standing by the new policy

 Issues of diversity and inclusion are absolutely paramount in this conversation.
-It isn’t easy to implement on a global scale, but if finance firms can demonstrate that the many contrasting needs of its employees (due to religion, beliefs, disability, political views) are being met, it will distinguish itself and attract more talent that will build on this progress.
+It isn’t easy to implement on a global scale, but if finance firms can demonstrate that the many contrasting needs of their employees (due to religion, beliefs, disability, and political views) are being met, it will distinguish itself and attract more talent that will build on this progress.

 Policy around mental and physical health, communications, and work hours could also have a transformative impact on the day-to-day lives of workers.
-It’s not the headline-grabbing changes we expect from today’s media, but rather the planting of seeds which take root slowly, pushing out the toxic weeds.
+It’s not the headline-grabbing changes we expect from today’s media, but rather the planting of seeds that take root slowly, pushing out the toxic weeds.